Transfiguration of Jesus: New Testament accounts

-In addition to the principal account given in the synoptic gospels; in 2 Peter 1:16–18, the Apostle Peter describes himself as an eyewitness "of his magnificence".
+In addition to the principal account given in the synoptic gospels; in 2 Peter 1:16–18, the Apostle Peter describes it as follows: "For we did not follow cleverly devised stories when we told you about the coming of our Lord Jesus Christ in power, but we were eyewitnesses of his majesty.
+He received honor and glory from God the Father when the voice came to him from the Majestic Glory, saying, 'This is my Son, whom I love; with him I am well pleased.'
+We ourselves heard this voice that came from heaven when we were with him on the sacred mountain."

 Elsewhere in the New Testament, Paul the Apostle's reference in 2 Corinthians 3:18 to the "transformation of believers" via "beholding as in a mirror the glory of the Lord" became the theological basis for considering the transfiguration as the catalyst for processes which lead the faithful to the knowledge of God.

-Although Matthew 17 lists the disciple John as being present during the transfiguration, the Gospel of John has no account of it.
-This has resulted in debate among scholars, some suggesting doubts about the authorship of the Gospel of John, others providing explanations for it.
+Some scholars believe that the Gospel of John lacks an account of the transfiguration, though others argue that the Gospel of John does in fact allude to the transfiguration, in John 1:14.
+Mark Goodacre notes a parallel between John 1:14 and Luke 9:32, where the disciples talk about building tabernacles and seeing the glory; the verse reveals that the narrator of John is the Disciple whom Jesus loved, a character in the Synoptics.
 One explanation (that goes back to Eusebius of Caesarea in the 4th century) is that John wrote his gospel not to overlap with the synoptic gospels but to supplement them, and hence he did not include all of their narrative.
-Others believe that the Gospel of John does in fact allude to the transfiguration, in John 1:14.
-This is not the only incident not present in the fourth gospel, and the institution of the Eucharist at the Last Supper is another key example, indicating that the author either was not aware of these narrative traditions, did not accept their veracity, or decided to omit them.
+Most scholars today agree John knew and used the Synoptic gospels; Goodacre notes that since John presupposes the Synoptics, there was no need to narrate every incident.
 The general explanation is thus the Gospel of John was written thematically, to suit the author's theological purposes and has a less narrative style than the synoptics.